 Observer is a graphical tool for observing the characteristics of Erlang systems.
 The tool Observer displays system information, application supervisor trees, process information, ETS tables, Mnesia tables, and contains a front end for Erlang tracing with module ttb.

 For details about how to get started, see the User's Guide.

+'''

 start() -> ok

+'''

 Starts the Observer GUI.
-To stop the tool, close the window.
+To stop the tool, close the window or call stop/0.